Chibuzor Gift Chinyere: Ministry

 Chibuzor is the General Overseer and founder of Omega Power Ministries (OPM).
 He sponsors more than 3000 young people on scholarships including the controversial Happy boys in Europe, Asia, North America and other parts of the world.

 Chibuzor has contributed to the reduction in the high rate of maternal mortality in Nigeria through his Free Specialist Hospitals and has also helped sex workers.

 He built a multi-free skills acquisition center in Port Harcourt and has contributed to curbing insecurity in River State by building a rehabilitation center.

 In 2022, he stepped down for the Labour Party (Nigeria) presidential candidate Peter Obi to emerge the Igbere Television 2020 Man of the Year award.

 Controversy

 In 2021, he helped two Nigerian boys called Happie Boys by offering a scholarship to them in Cyprus, who were fired from working at a Chicken Republic.
 In 2023 he was alleged to have abandoned them with rumors that the incident contributed to him collapsing at the airport.

-In 2023, he was accused by a 22-year-old lady of an extramarital affair; allegations he denied.
+In 2023, he was accused by a 22-year-old woman of an extramarital affair; allegations he denied.